Tag: Simple Living

 • Somewhere along the way, we started wearing burnout like it’s a badge of honor.

-Letting someone know that we’re busy somehow feels validating.
+Letting someone know that we’re busy feels validating.

 Busy has become our baseline.
-And without it, we feel unproductive, maybe even unimportant.
+And without it, we feel unproductive and unimportant.

-Overwhelm isn’t a sign that you’re important.
+It can be addicting, but overwhelm isn’t a sign of importance.
 It’s a sign that something needs to change.

 A burned-out person is an ineffective person.